johnmarkschofield/schof.org/content/health/2023-11-health-and-fitness-report-card.md

 10. <span style="color:red">**Deadlift One-Rep Maximum:**</span> My goal is 2x my body weight, or 512 pounds.
 I can deadlift **430 pounds**.
 11. <span style="color:red">**Grip Strength:**</span> Goal is greater than 110 pounds in each hand.
 Currently my grip strength is **107 pounds in my left hand and 100 pounds in my right hand**.

 **Conclusion:** I'm doing relatively well to excellent in measurements related to strength.
 I need to work hard on my cardio in general, running ability, and on losing weight and eating healthier.
+Next month I hope to have more categories in green (or at least moving in that direction).